Feeldata/Manufacturing_USA/README.md

 ![DATA FLOW](https://github.com/user-attachments/assets/4f83d47c-1b98-4d02-ad21-545be6197c6b)

-The final result is this and all the data used to figure it out is provided in the RAW file, Project File & SQL file
+The final result is this

 ![MANUFACTURING INFOGRAPHIC](https://github.com/user-attachments/assets/997f9f49-24e1-47e2-8e3b-1630c3c6b9b1)

+Raw files are available in this repo.
+Here is an insight into my logc for the project as well as the work log.